COGS137/website/content/_index.md

 ### Acknowledgements

 I want to first recognize [Dr. Mine Çetinkaya-Rundeland](http://www2.stat.duke.edu/~mc301/) for her unparalleled efforts in support of education and educators in data science, statistics, and R programming.
 This course website was adapted from her [course website](http://www2.stat.duke.edu/courses/Spring18/Sta199/).
 These course slides/labs/homework...also adapted from Mine's [course](https://github.com/Sta199-S18) and the related [datascienceinabox](https://datasciencebox.org/).
-I am so very indebted to Mine!
+I am so *very* indebted to Mine!
 I also want to thank the [Open Case Studies](https://www.opencasestudies.org/) team for their tireless work in putting together interesting and topical case studies, a handful of which we use throughout the course.
-And, finally, thanks to [Allison Horst](https://www.allisonhorst.com/).
-Your [artwork](https://github.com/allisonhorst/stats-illustrations/) is inspiring, educational, and fun...and is used throughout this course.
-Further thanks to the R (education) community generally; planning this course was really fun because I had so many awesome resources to choose from.
+And, finally, thanks to [Allison Horst](https://www.allisonhorst.com/), whose [artwork](https://github.com/allisonhorst/stats-illustrations/) is inspiring, educational, and fun...and is used throughout this course.
+Further, thanks to the R (education) community generally; planning this course was really fun because I had so many awesome resources to choose from.
 Having these materials made course prep and planning is just another example of what sets the R community apart!